It’s not the first time I sit back at night and go over past moments that captured me, inspired me and willed me forwards to do more, much more.

 Aside from the Care Centre, World MS Day, the society’s National Meeting Day and National Awards, MS Ireland is also involved in creating social, cultural and information meetings all over Ireland.
 The society is blessed with a team of about 120 employees who manage many regional services as well as the national ones.
 To support them, as well as people with MS, there are countless volunteers who make sure that no one with MS should feel cut off from society.

 MS Ireland brings out the best in people, and they have done so in my case also by asking me to represent and/or advocate for them.
 Like this, in 2012, I was asked to talk to the press because the Irish health department (HSE) refused access to Gilenya, the first oral treatment for those with relapsing/remitting MS (*)(**)(***).
 I was honoured and more than happy to do so, after all, I love a good chat every now and then (oh yes, I do!)
-More interviews followed, so I was delighted adding pressure to erroneous and discriminating government decisions.
+More interviews followed, so I was delighted adding pressure to wrong and discriminating government decisions.

 Last year I was asked if I wanted to be interviewed again (although I can’t remember the reason), plus I was asked to join a panel discussion at the National Meeting Day in September.
 Sure, my knees were shaking of stage fright – while sitting down in a plus seat – because it was my first ever discussion like this, but now I think “let there be more!”
 The society also sent me to a conference on the United Nations Convention on the Rights of People with Disabilities‘ ratification delay, something which Ireland is shockingly slow to do, and I lapped it all up like it was the best ice cream ever (****)(*****).
 A week later, I attended another UNCRPD conference on the rights of people with disabilities on having a public (political) life, and again, loved it big time.